Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 Living-Off-the-Land Techniques

 Modern ransomware increasingly leverages legitimate system tools to evade detection.
 Advanced SEGs counter this by analyzing the context and purpose of attachments rather than just their content.
-Contextual analysis has proven 83% more effective at detecting living-off-the-land techniques compared to traditional scanning methods.
+Contextual analysis has proven effective at detecting living-off-the-land techniques compared to traditional scanning methods.

 Supply Chain Compromise